-$^{^{17}}$ The Title IX Coordinator will select the appropriate decision-maker depending on whether the respondent is an employee or a student
+17 The Title IX Coordinator will select the appropriate decision-maker depending on whether the respondent is an employee or a student.

-- d.
-The decision maker, after any necessary consultation with the parties/investigator/Title IX Coordinator, will provide the names of persons who will be participating in the hearing.
-It pertinent documentary evidence, the final investigative report, and a hearing schedule/Zoom link to the parties at least seven (7) business days prior to the hearing in an email notice to all parties.
+- d. hearing and will exchange those rulings with the parties prior to the hearing.
+The decision maker may consult with the Title IX Coordinator regarding questions of admissibility. - e.
+The decision maker, after any necessary consultation with the parties/investigator/Title IX Coordinator, will provide the names of persons who will be participating in the hearing 18, all pertinent documentary evidence, the final investigative report, and a hearing schedule/Zoom link to the parties at least seven (7) business days prior to the hearing in an email notice to all parties.
 Witnesses will be notified at least five (5) days before the hearing of the time they are asked to attend.
 Other pertinent information will be shared with the parties and witnesses in this notification.
 Witnesses will only be present during their portion of questioning.
-Hearings will be scheduled into the summer as needed to avoid lengthy delays and may be scheduled over several days depending on witness schedules. - e.
+19 Hearings will be scheduled into the summer as needed to avoid lengthy delays and may be scheduled over several days depending on witness schedules. - f.
 At least two (2) days before the hearing, the parties may submit to the decision maker a written statement that identifies the facts they dispute and questions they believe the decision maker should ask of the parties and/or witnesses so that the decision maker may question the parties about these facts during the hearing.
 Facts that are undisputed by all parties may be relied upon by the decision maker even if they are not directly discussed at the hearing.
 The decision maker is not required to ask questions they deem irrelevant and/or impermissible.
 The decision maker will share with all parties these submitted statements as well as reasoning for not asking irrelevant/impermissible questions.
-The decision maker may consult with the Title IX Coordinator on questions of admissibility regarding these determinations. - f.
+The decision maker may consult with the Title IX Coordinator on questions of admissibility regarding these determinations. - g.
 Ordinarily, but subject to the discretion of the decision maker, hearings will open with the hearing facilitator explaining the upcoming process and schedule, followed by an opening statement from the parties (but not their advisors) if they so choose.
 The decision maker will then ask their questions of the parties.
 Witnesses will be questioned in this same format.
 Advisors will not be permitted to make opening/closing statements or participate actively in the hearing but may request breaks to consult with the party.
-If parties and/or witnesses do not appear at the hearing, the hearing may continue without the party/witness or an attempt to reschedule may be made at the discretion of the Title IX Coordinator. - g.
-After the decision maker asks questions of each party and witness, the hearing facilitator will permit a short recess (most often in the format of a Zoom breakout room) so that the parties may discuss with their advisor if they would like the decision maker to ask any follow-up questions.
-The parties may waive this recess or choose not to participate if the other party does not waive this recess.
-Advisors will submit these electronically to the decision maker via email and the decision maker will briefly deliberate and make a relevance/impermissible determination.20.
-These will be shared with the parties.
-The decision maker will then ask any follow-up questions they deem relevant/permissible.
+If parties and/or witnesses do not appear at the hearing, the hearing may continue without the party/witness or an attempt to reschedule may be made at the discretion of the Title IX Coordinator.